 How To Find Best Stocks for Covered Calls?

 Beta is a risk indicator widely used to compare stock volatility.
 It helps us find stocks for covered calls.
 We search for stocks with a low to slightly above average beta, which means they don’t move as much as growth stocks.
-This technique is enhanced by dividend-paying stocks.
+Stocks that pay dividends can be especially helpful for this strategy.

 Covered calls increase income and provide downside protection.
 There is, of course, a cost to this.
 Selling call options against a stock limits profit potential if the stock rises substantially.
 If you sell a covered call at $20, you lose any profit if the stock closes above $20.
 This may be the covered call strategy’s biggest flaw.

 Why is Citizens Financial Group (CFG) ideal for this strategy?

 Citizens Financial Group (CFG) has a beta of 1.5, which means it moves less than a growth stock.
 This is exactly what a covered call writer wants because they want to increase their income from the underlying position rather than sell it.
 As shown in the chart below, Citizens Financial Group (CFG) has a narrow trading range between $40.00 and $57.00.

 Citizens Financial Group (CFG) pays a good dividend, so this strategy generates extra income without selling the stock.

 Example of Citizens Financial Group (CFG) Covered Calls